Pauline Bourdon Sansus: 2018 Six Nations Grand Slam

 Shortly thereafter, she was one of the first 24 players to sign a part-time contract with the French Rugby Federation. this allowed her to leave her job in November of that year.
 Her contract was extended in August 2019 for the 2019-2020 season.

 Aft the conclusion of the first match of the 2019 Women's Six Nations Championship at the GGL Stadium in Montpellier on 2 February 2019, which saw France victorious against Wales, 52-3, she was named player of the match.
 Playing against England on 10 February she started the match behind the scrum, before moving to the fly-half and despite contributing two tries and two conversions France lost 41-26.
 Against Scotland on 23 February in Villeneuve d'Ascq she scored a try and made three conversions to contribute to her team's 41-10 victory.
 During the fourth match of the championship against Ireland in Dublin on 9 March which the French won 47-17, she started at fly-half and was then repositioned to scrum-half during the second half, a move which also occurred during the last match of the championship at the Stadio Plebiscito in Padua, Italy on 17 March, which France lost 31-12.
 With 25 points from three tries and five conversions she finished the Six Nations Championship with the third highest score.

 In the 2021 Women's Six Nations Championship, she scored thirteen points for France against Wales in their 53–0 win.

-In 2021, in order to settle down with her partner Laure Sansus, she moved from AS Bayonne to Stade Toulousain.
+In 2021, in order to settle down with her wife Laure Sansus, she moved from AS Bayonne to Stade Toulousain.

 2021 Women’s Rugby World Cup

-Injury forced her to miss the 2022 Six Nations Championship which allowed her partner Laure Sansus to stake a claims as the preferred scrum-half in the French team.
+Injury forced her to miss the 2022 Six Nations Championship which allowed her wife Laure Sansus to stake a claims as the preferred scrum-half in the French team.

 Both she and Laure Sansus were members of France's squad for the delayed 2021 Rugby World Cup in New Zealand.
 She played in the matches against England, Fiji, Italy, New Zealand and Canada.
 Her moment of glory came in the third-place play-off against Canada, in which she scored a try to contribute to France's 36-0 victory which secured them third place.

 She returned to New Zealand in 2023 as one of the 30 players in the French team that contested the inaugural WXV 1 tournament which was held there between 21 October and 4 November.
 Bourdon Sansus scored a try in their match against Canada.
 The only French win was against New Zealand.

 In the 2023 Six Nations, Bourdon Sansus was named Player of the Match for her two tries in France’s epic 53-3 victory over Ireland.
 She also crossed the line at the inaugural WXV tournament.
 As a result, she was named in the World Rugby Women's 15s Dream Team of the Year and repeated the accomplishment in 2024.

 She played in eight of France's nine matches in 2024.